 I'm kind of sneaking this one on the list, because AI was not a political issue back in 2004.
 I was a big scifi nerd, so I was aware of how AI could be both extremely valuable and extremely dangerous.
 But it seemed like a distant possibility, one that would remain in the realm of scifi for my lifetime.

-Neural networks were seen as an old-fashioned obsolete technology.
+Artificial neural networks were seen as an old-fashioned obsolete technology.
 I thought we'd get to AI through neuroscience - learning about the human brain, and eventually simulating it.
-Instead, there has been incredible progress in neural networks, to the point where it's kind of scary to think about what will happen if there are just one or two more breakthroughs in AI.
+Instead, there has been incredible progress in artificial neural networks, to the point where it's kind of scary to think about what will happen if there are just one or two more breakthroughs in AI.
 That makes AI one of my biggest political concerns today, in stark contrast to 2004.

 Verdict: I was wrong in 2004, and the problem is much worse now.